ExCALIBUR-NEPTUNE/NESO/README.md

 want to use.

-In general, it is recommended to use the `spack build-env ...` command for compiling earlier in the development process, to ensure you see any warnings and so you aren't spending extra times compiling things twice.
-Once you believe you have a working implementation with one compiler, you can use `spack install` to test the build against other compilers.
+In general, it is recommended to use the `spack build-env ...` command for compiling earlier in the development process (if you aren't simultaneously making changes to Nektar++), to ensure you see any warnings and so you aren't spending extra times compiling things twice.
+Once you believe you have a working implementation with one compiler (of if you are working on NESO and Nektar++ simultaneously), you can use `spack install` to test the build against other compilers.
 It is *not* recommended to use the Spack views, as building this way is less likely to be reproducible.

 ### Manually Installing Dependencies